PADL/ASN1Codable/README.md

 ASN.1 encoding and decoding is presently provided by the [ASN1Kit](https://github.com/gematik/ASN1Kit) library, although this should be treated as an implementation detail.

 ASN.1 types have additional metadata, most prominently tag numbers and tagging environments (such as `IMPLICIT` or `EXPLICIT`), which have no natural representation in Swift.
-Presently ASN1Codable uses generic property wrappers and protocols to annotate Swift types with ASN.1 metadata, but this may change in the future (for example, when the `@runtimeMetadata` attribute is finished).
+Presently ASN1Codable uses a variety of language features to associate ASN.1 metadata with Swift types.

-Generally we find it more ergonomic to attach ASN.1 metadata at the definition site, rather than out-of-band with a custom `CodingKey` or a separate schema.
-This allows existing Swift types to be encoded as ASN.1 without change.
-Having said that, using the ASN.1 translator will ideally render the metadata representation an implementation detail.
+Generally this involves using a custom `CodingKey` type that either directly encodes the tag number (for types with uniform tagging) or provides a function mapping a key to metadata.
+There are some cases, such as type aliases and enumerated types with non-uniform tagging, where generic wrappers are used instead.

 Features supported by ASN1Codable include: